jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   pip     x.y

 - `pytest-watch`_ is not in the list
-- pip_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to install `python packages`_
+- pip_ is a :ref:`module<ModuleNotFoundError>` from the `Python standard library`_, it is used to install `Python packages`_

 how to write text to a file
 --------------------------------------------------------------------------------------------
-I want to make a file where I can list all the `python packages`_ for my project as a way to document it and have pip_ install the programs_ listed in the file_
+I want to make a file where I can list all the `Python packages`_ for my project as a way to document it and have pip_ install the programs_ listed in the file_

 * I can write text to a file_ with the echo_ program_, it shows whatever it is given as an argument, on the screen (`standard output (stdout)`_) for example